 8 Signs You Should Consider Becoming a Software Developer

 You know the employment opportunities are out there.
 But how do you know if you have what it takes for becoming a software developer?
-We enlisted the experts to share some characteristics many successful software developers share.
-Can you relate to this list?
+We’ve asked tech pros to identify some of the common characteristics found in successful developers.
+But before we get too far along, let’s first flesh out the details of what you might find in a software developer’s job description.

 1. You like working with people